sclaussen/cathedral2021/README.md

-The first portion of the pitch is characterized by a traverse where you are wrapping your way around the pinnacle and even down climbing a bit with some immediate exposure as the Pinnacles drops below your feet for a few hundred feet.
+The first portion of the pitch is characterized by a traverse where you are wrapping your way around the pinnacle and even down climbing a bit with some immediate exposure as the pinnacle drops below your feet for a few hundred feet.

+Here's a video of me following on the pitch:

 [Eichorn Lower Section of the Pitch (Shane Climbing) (no sound)](https://www.youtube.com/watch?v=GiWSj38ESbA&list=PLpuFCISxNROKfo3oChSUIj7XI6htmp7VG&index=28&t=169s)